 Volatus was incorporated on December 17, 1987, and has its registered office located at 60 Airport Road, Oro Medonte, Ontario LOL 2EO, Canada.
-The Company, through its subsidiaries, including, Volatus Unmanned Services Inc., Volatus Flight Systems Inc., Volatus Technologies Inc., Volatus Aerospace USA Corp., Volatus Aerospace LATAM S.A., Volatus Aerospace UK Limited and Volatus Aviation (consisting of Partner Jet Inc., Canadian Air National Inc., and Synergy Aviation Ltd.), is one of Canada's leading, technology-enabled data analytics, intelligence, and logistics company.
-Steeped with aviation experience, the Company is dedicated to commercializing the full potential of unmanned technologies throughout the Americas and around the world.
-With locations across Canada, the United States, Latin America, and the United Kingdom, the Company offers a comprehensive range of solutions for civilian and military applications.
+The Company is an industry leading aerial intelligence innovator with an extensive background in commercial aviation and a commitment to commercializing the full potential of remotely operated and autonomous technologies throughout the Americas and around the world.
+With locations across Canada, the United States, Latin America, and the United Kingdom, the Company offers a comprehensive range of aerial intelligence solutions for civilian and military applications.

-The Company's mission is to be a leading, fully integrated unmanned technologies and services business and be at the forefront of melding uncrewed applications with traditional crewed aviation service offerings.
-In addition, one of our goals is to increase sustainability and help people do more for the planet.
-We're reducing the environmental impact of our operations and working to empower people everywhere to live more sustainably.
+The Company's mission is to be a leading innovator and provider of remotely operated and autonomous solutions and to be at the forefront of melding remotely piloted aircraft with piloted aircraft service offerings.
+Through our efforts we are reducing the environmental impact of aerial operations and working to empower people everywhere to live more sustainably.

-The Company has acquired several established UAV (Unmanned Aerial Vehicles commonly known as Drones or Remotely Piloted Aircraft) technology and solution businesses to consolidate its position as an international player with operations from coast to coast across the Americas.
-The Company has a physical presence in Alberta, British Columbia, Manitoba, Ontario, Quebec, Prince Edward Island, New York (United Sates), Pennsylvania (United States), New Jersey (United States), Lima (Peru), and Emsworth (United Kingdom).
-The Company also has satellite offices in Florida, Nevada, Ohio, Illinois, Oklahoma, Oregon, Missouri, Texas, Maine, Colombia, the UK and Peru.
-In addition, a network of over 1200 Transport Canada and FAA-qualified UAV pilots is available to the Company to support service delivery in every province and territory of Canada and the US.
+Volatus is a leading consolidator of established drone service providers.
+By unlocking their potential and driving organic growth through cross selling and aggressive marketing, the Company is establishing itself as an international player with operations from coast to coast and across the Americas.
+The Company has a physical presence in Alberta, British Columbia, Manitoba, Ontario, Quebec Prince Edward Island, New York, Pennsylvania, New Jersey, Florida, Nevada, Ohio, Illinois, Oklahoma, Oregon, Missouri, Texas, Maine, the UK and Peru.
+In addition, a network of more than 1200 Transport Canada and FAA-qualified UAV pilots is available to the Company to support service delivery in every province and territory of Canada and the US.